-Managers use Job Builder to create or update and revise their staff job descriptions.
+Managers use Job Builder to create, update, and revise their staff job descriptions.
 All staff (non-represented and represented) job descriptions should be created, saved, and classified in the Job Builder JDX platform.

 When reviewing a position for classification, the Compensation Consultant carefully studies the job description and other related materials such as the organization charts submitted for review.
 Such documents highlight important information related to changes in the position.